-For example, jelly and jam are usually considered condiments, but peanut butter is not.
-Likewise, salsa is usually considered a condiment, while guacamole is not.
-Regardless of these somewhat-arbitrary lines, condiments definitely do the job when it comes to imparting additional flavor to the foods we eat.
+For example, jelly and jam are usually viewed as condiments, but peanut butter is not.
+Likewise, salsa is often included, while guacamole is not.
+People may disagree on what does and doesn’t fit into this category.
+But they can agree on one thing!
+Condiments definitely do the job when it comes to adding flavor to the foods we eat.

 Can you imagine French fries without ketchup?
-In other parts of the world, however, people eat French fries with malt vinegar or mayonnaise.
-When you consider condiments on a global scale, you'll quickly realize that ketchup and mustard are just two popular condiments amongst hundreds of flavorings from around the world.
+Many kids would say no!
+However, many people eat fries with malt vinegar or mayonnaise.
+While ketchup and mustard are popular condiments, they’re only two options among hundreds from around the world.

-A trip down the food aisles at your local supermarket will reveal a whole host of condiments, including ketchup, mustards, relishes, mayonnaise, hot sauces, jams, jellies, salsas, and sauces from soy to barbecue.
-Of course, not all condiments go great with all foods.
+A trip down the food aisles at your local grocery store will reveal a whole host of condiments.
+You’ll find ketchup, mustard, relish, mayonnaise, hot sauce, jam, jelly, and salsa.
+There may be sauces ranging from soy to barbecue!
+Of course, not all of these toppings go great with all foods.
 Ketchup on a hot dog is tasty, but ketchup on plain bread…not so much.
-Put jelly or jam on that plain bread, though, and now you've got something!
+Put jelly or jam on that plain bread, though, and now you’ve got something!

 In America, many people assume that ketchup is the most popular condiment.
-After all, it goes great with so many foods, from French fries and hot dogs to hamburgers and onion rings.
-Who doesn't love ketchup?
+After all, it goes well with so many foods.
+People add ketchup to their French fries, hot dogs, hamburgers, and many other dishes.
+Who doesn’t love ketchup?